Julia Trotzki

 Tequila Blanco or Reposado

-Triple Sec (for classic margarita)
+Triple Sec (for classic Margarita)

-Almond syrup (for Valencia margarita)
+Almond syrup (for Valencia Margarita)

 Limes (always fresh)

-Oranges (fresh, untreated for zest)
+Oranges (fresh, untreated for peel)

 Agave syrup (optional)